 Learn first aid for a child who is having an asthma attack

-1. Help the child sit in a comfortable position and take their medication.
+1. Help the child sit in a comfortable position and take their inhaler.

 When a child has an asthma attack, their airways narrow, making it difficult for them to breathe.
 An inhaler relaxes the muscles, allowing the airways to expand and ease their breathing.

 2. Reassure them.
-If the attack becomes severe, or they don't have their medication, call 999 as soon as possible.
+If the attack becomes severe, or they don't have their inhaler, call 999 as soon as possible.

 A mild attack should ease within a few minutes.
-Call 999 if the attack lasts longer than that, they don’t have their medication or the inhaler has no effect.
+If it doesn’t, they can continue to take their inhaler, but you should call 999 if the, they don’t have their inhaler, their inhaler has no effect, they are becoming worse or they become unable to talk.
 Do not leave them, in case the attack becomes severe quickly.
 If you can’t call 999, get someone else to do it.

 Common questions about first aid for a child who is having an asthma attack